winstoncheong/academic-webpage/recit/2023spring/index.md

 * Recitation Instructor:
   * Winston Cheong
   * winstonc@ksu.edu
-  * Recitations: MW 11:30--12:30 and 1:30-2:30
+  * Recitations: MW 11:30&ndash;12:30 and 1:30&ndash;2:30
-  * Office Hours: MW 12:30-1:30 & by appointment
+  * Office Hours: MW 12:30&ndash;1:30 & by appointment
   * [Zoom personal meeting room](https://ksu.zoom.us/j/2293865582?pwd=Z0dqUTQrUSt6THRBOW41SG43aitmdz09)

 Most material for this course is on Canvas.

 ## Recitation Schedule

-Additional problems from the OpenStax Calc 2 textbook are listed below.
+Additional problems from the OpenStax Calc 2 textbook that seem decent / relevant are listed below.
 A subset of them will be worked through in recitation.

 * Recit 1 (Wed, Jan 18): U-substitution
   * Section 1.5: 277, 280, 282, 297